HTDerekLiu/CubicStylization_MATLAB/README.md

 savepath
 ```

-The `main_cubicStylization.m` is the demo code of the Algorithm 1 in [Liu & Jacobson 2019].
+The `main.m` is the demo code of the Algorithm 1 in [Liu & Jacobson 2019].
 Running it with default parameters will give you the following result

 <img src="./result.png" width="300">